joannejavillo/readme-generator/README_GENERATED.md

 # My readMe Generator
 ![License](https://img.shields.io/badge/License-MIT-purple)
 # Description
-This project is done using a command line
+this project was done using a command line
 # Table of Contents

   ## [Description](#description)